sy2002/QNICE-FPGA/doc/VGA_Features.md

 and Status Register`.
 This bit auto-clears when the clearing has completed (in 65536/25.2 MHz = approximately 3 milliseconds).

-When in 16-colour text mode, the data in the Display RAM is interpreted as follows:
+When in 16-color text mode, the data in the Display RAM is interpreted as follows:
-* Bits 15-12 : Background colour selected from background palette.
+* Bits 15-12 : Background color selected from background palette.
-* Bits 11- 8 : Foreground colour selected from foreground palette.
+* Bits 11- 8 : Foreground color selected from foreground palette.
 * Bits  7- 0 : Character value.
 Selects one of 256 possible characters.

 ### Font RAM
-The Font RAM is used when in 16-colour text mode.
+The Font RAM is used when in 16-color text mode.
 Each of the 256 characters has an associated 8x12 bitmap, i.e. 8 pixels wide and 12 pixels high.

 The Font RAM has a size of 8 kB, addressed one byte at a time (i.e. 0x0000 -